microsoft/vscode-jshint/README.md

 ## Disable JSHint

 In order to disable jshint for a workspace specify `"jshint.enable" : false` in the workspace settings. jshint is enabled by default.

+### Contributing

+Contributions to the extension are welcome!
+Please see [contributing](https://github.com/Microsoft/vscode-jshint/blob/master/contributing.md) for information on how to develop the extension.